alexander-williamson/prequin-fullstack-interview-task/README.md

 Hello!
 If you are reading this, then we're in the process of chatting with you about a technical role at Preqin.
 Congratulations!

 To move forward, we'd like to know a bit about how you work.
 We'd like you to demonstrate your skills and abilities.

 Below is a user story that reflects with work you will be doing at Preqin day to day.
-We would like you to deliver an e2e functional prototype of the feature.

-Try to limit yourself to around 3 hours, we would like to see how you find balance to get a working prototype.
+We would like you to deliver what you consider to be a finished product.

+Most candidates spend about 3 hours on the exercise.
+Please don't spend more than 5.

-You'll then showcase your work to some of our engineering team and discuss your solution, how you found balance to deliver a functional prototype and how you would do it diffrently on a production ready system.
-Please be prepared to share your screen, demo your prototype on the browser and walk us through your code.
+You'll then showcase your work to some of our engineering team and discuss your solution.
+Please be prepared to share your screen, demo your app on the browser and walk us through your code.

-This exercise is not graded or scored; it is designed to give us a sample of your thought processes and skill set as an engineer.

 ## The User Story